 Consistency

-• Visual Consistency: Uniform fonts, colors, and icons across the interface.
+- Visual Consistency: Uniform fonts, colors, and icons across the interface.

-• Functional Consistency: Maintaining the same behavior for actions, such as how buttons or links operate.
+- Functional Consistency: Maintaining the same behavior for actions, such as how buttons or links operate.

-• Internal Consistency: Keeping a cohesive style and functionality within a product.
+- Internal Consistency: Keeping a cohesive style and functionality within a product.

-• External Consistency: Aligning the design with broader industry standards or similar platforms to meet user expectations.
+- External Consistency: Aligning the design with broader industry standards or similar platforms to meet user expectations.

-How it works: Google’s suite of apps uses consistent layouts, colors, and navigation, making it easier for users to switch between Gmail, Docs, and Drive without confusion.
+For example, Google’s suite of apps uses consistent layouts, colors, and navigation, making it easier for users to switch between Gmail, Docs, and Drive without confusion.

 Affordance

-This principle ensures that design elements visually communicate their functions.
+Affordance ensures that design elements visually communicate their functions.
 Interaction designers create components with specific characteristics or properties that naturally suggest their purpose and use, often eliminating the need for explicit instructions.

 Simplicity

-How it works: Apple’s homepage highlights one product at a time with clean layouts and minimal distractions, guiding user focus effortlessly.
+For example, Apple’s homepage highlights one product at a time with clean layouts and minimal distractions, guiding user focus effortlessly.

 Visibility

-This emphasizes that the more noticeable a design element is, the easier it is for users to understand and interact with it.
+This principle emphasizes that the more noticeable a design element is, the easier it is for users to understand and interact with it.
 Conversely, if key elements are hidden or unclear, users are less likely to discover or use them.

-How it works: Amazon’s prominent “Add to Cart” button stands out in bold colors, ensuring it’s immediately noticeable to users.
+For example, Amazon’s prominent “Add to Cart” button stands out in bold colors, ensuring it’s immediately noticeable to users.

 Tolerance

-How it works: Gmail’s “Undo Send” feature gives users a short window to retract sent emails, preventing errors from becoming irreversible.
+For example, Gmail’s “Undo Send” feature gives users a short window to retract sent emails, preventing errors from becoming irreversible.

 Learnability